Burleigh Intro Page

 One family - two parents, seven siblings, and their children.
 All were dedicated to reforming human society, most particularly in the struggle to abolish slavery and ensure equality to all people.
 The Burleigh family members conducted their reform activities with an eye to aesthetic, moral, and spiritual principles, as exemplified in their essays, poetry, and, in later generations, visual art works.
 They were white Americans who celebrated their heritage from the Pilgrims, but used that legacy as a goad to improve and perfect the nation they had inherited.
 The seven siblings of the core generation all spent significant years of their lives in Abolitionist work and a wide range of other reform movements.
 And more convincingly than many white Abolitionists, they sustained an anti-racist politics that acknowledged Black people as colleagues, leaders, students, and political actors; they were pro-feminist and early advocates of women's rights and suffrage campaigns.
 The Burleigh family were "woke" white activists, within the context of the nineteenth century.
 Therefore, their successes and shortcomings can be instructive now, especially for white people who seek to be allies in anti-racist struggles.

 For scholars and specialists, the gathering and collation of the widely scattered materials on the Burleigh family fills a noticeable gap in the history of the Abolition movement, and in nineteenth-century reform more generally.
 The Burleigh names are omnipresent in Abolitionist writings and chronicles (as will become apparent when studying their timelines), but secondary literature that focuses on them is woefully thin.
 This archive seeks to make materials by and about this family accessible, while also presenting a deep level of detail for scholars.
 Local historians, for instance, should be able to search their town, state, or county to see if one of the Burleigh brothers spoke there.
 Social historians can see how a high-profile family was strained by the Abolitionist faction fight of the 1840s that resulted in organizational splits.
-Both the omnipresence of women's voices, and the growth in an articulated feminism, are reflective of the extraordinary women whom the brothers married.
+Both the omnipresence of women's voices, and the growth in an articulated feminism, are reflective in the extraordinary women whom the brothers married.

 For general readers and students, the timelines, stories and newspapers illustrate the high level of commitment by leaders and supporters in the Abolition movement.
 At least three of the siblings - Charles, William and George - could have attained far greater fame in conventional fields in their own lifetimes if they had eschewed reform.
 But instead they embraced the goal of realizing a better America and a better world.
 While some of their notions of what would constitute a "better" world may seem quaint or utterly wrong-headed now (e.g. temperance, anti-Masonry, Bible tract societies), the fact remains that their primary goals of eradicating slavery and ensuring equal rights sustained them as individuals and as a family for over forty years.